hda-technical/dancebooks/transcriptions/[1824, en] Thomas Wilson - The Danciad.md

 >
 > Instead of which, a hornpipe, or a reel,
 >
-> Or else from mother Goose a dance they steal;
+> Or else from mother Goose a dance they steal[^162];

->
+[^162]: A popular burlesque dance in the pantomime of "Mother Goose".

 > By way of interlude, they often chase,
 >
 > To show their skill and their dear selves amuse,
 >
-> To dance in fetters, or in wooden shoes.
+> To dance in fetters, or in wooden shoes[^163].

->
+[^163]: The author has in his possession ball bills, in which "dances in fetters", and "wooden shoes", are mentioned as forming part of the fashionable ball room dances of the evening.

 > Jem.
 At a grand ball, not far from Temple Bar,
 >
 > I saw some guests who did a minuet mar; v